Participatory management: Shifting to and implementation

 Shifting the paradigm from classical management to participatory management requires a collaborative consensus as an organization or institution with communication, inclusion, transparency and development.
 Creating and sustaining an adaptive capacity for ongoing problem solving with an emphasis on social and transformative learning through trust, sustained engagement, and relationship development are important factors when contributing to the overall success or failure of participatory management.
 Fostering a comfortable environment for employees by creating transparency and building new relationships support broad participation in ongoing planning, implementation, and evaluations which sustains diverse participation in managing expectations and actions with a collective understanding of goals and outcomes.

 When implementing this theory, the only thing for certain is uncertainty.
 Managing uncertainty must be conceptually addressed to reduce conflict.
 Conflict can stem from problems caused by misinterpretation, or lack of clarity when it comes to communication or questions concerning values, relationships, and goals.

-Deliberative, collaborative, and consensus based approaches facilitate transformative learning as it includes an array of diverse perspectives to optimize learning outcomes through the interaction of values, interests, and worldviews also known as, collaborative science or collaborative method of consensus.
+Deliberative, collaborative, and consensus based approaches facilitate learning, as inputs across a wide range of members can provide a diverse range of opinions, and lowers the risk of sampling bias.
+This is called collaborative science, or collaborative method of consensus.
 Incorporating this approach to participatory management facilitates shared learning and makes the institution and team development stronger, through the contribution of individuals.
 Communicating values, creating a safe and comfortable environment along with a genuine and concerted effort should be at the foundation of an organization or institution aiming to implement participatory management as a successful tool.